Mpho Matsitle relives the evening of Harvest Live in Concert.

-First, the wail of Simeone at the sight of Christ, Nna Ke Mmone, to ease us into things.
-When the old man sang that hymn he was announcing the greatness that was to follow, and we too sang it in the same spirit; things were indeed about to get lit!
+First, the wail of Simeon at the sight of Christ, Nna Ke Mmone, to ease us into things.
+When the old saint sang that hymn he was announcing the greatness that was to follow, and we too sang it in the same spirit; things were indeed about to get lit!

 The band brings out the funk in Speak Lord.
 The bassist Plaatjie pulling the strings with a wry smile colouring his face.
 Then the choir does this wonderful thing where they chip in, almost uninvited, almost in whisper, “Ke la hao” to Thembekile’s “Lentswe.”

-It is of course a call and response song, rehearsed as such to perfection, but the beauty of it is that it comes out so authentically.
+It is of course a call and response song, rehearsed as such to perfection, but the beauty of it is that it comes out so authentically spontaneous.
 The interchange between the lead and her vocalists a thing of sheer brilliance!

 Much like in rehearsal, Thembekile has a corner she takes a breather at between rounds.
 It’s stool is a couch fit for a queen, the coffee table a pedestal for the Harvest branded water bottles.
 She visits the corner twice as she relents the battle ring to her guest artists.